hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 We want JetLeopard to use Jet's version of Hazelcast IMDG and so we explicitly exclude the dependency from transitively being included from BetLeopard.

 With the project set up we can now replicate the historical analysis application from BetLeopard very simply.
-This warm up calculation is contained in the class AnalysisJet and starts with a very straightforward load of the data into a Hazelcast IMap:
+JetLeopard is based on the Pipelines API and the warm up calculation is contained in the class AnalysisJet and starts with a very straightforward load of the data into a Hazelcast IMap:

 ----
     public void setup() {